haskell/haskell-language-server/docs/troubleshooting.md

 Unclear examples:
 - Hover documentation looks wrong (the client might be rendering it wrong, or the server might be sending the wrong thing)
 - Missing functionality (the client might not support it, or the server might not support it)

+### Finding your `haskell-language-server` binary

+Several of the diagnostic steps require you to run the actual `haskell-language-server` binary that is installed on your computer.

+Where the binary is will depend on how you installed HLS.
+Consult the [installation](./installation.md) page for help.

+As usual, if you installed HLS with the wrapper, you will want to run `haskell-language-server-wrapper` instead.

+### Getting basic information about your installation

+Running `haskell-language-server --probe-tools` will produce useful information, such as the version of HLS that you are using.
+Including this in issue reports is helpful.

+### Checking that the server is running

+If the server isn't running at all when you are editing a Haskell file in your project, then that suggests that the client is having difficulty launching it.
+Often this means that the client is configured to run the wrong binary, or the correct one is not available in your `PATH`.

+The easiest way to check whether the server is running is to use an OS process monitor to see if there is a `haskell-language-server` process running.

+### Checking whether the client is connecting to the server

+If the server is running, you should see some kind of indicator in your client.
+In some clients (e.g. `coc`) you may need to run a command to query the client's beliefs about the server state.
+If the client doesn't seem to be connected despite the server running, this may indicate a bug in the client or HLS.

+### Checking whether the project is being built correctly by HLS

+HLS needs to build the project correctly, with the correct flags, and if it does not do so then very little is likely to work.
+A typical symptom of this going wrong is "incorrect" compilation errors being sent to the client.

+If this is happening, then it usually indicates a problem in the server's configuration.

+### Checking whether basic functionality is working

+If everything otherwise seems to be fine, then it is useful to check whether basic functionality is working.
+Hover documentation (at least including type signatures) is usually a good one to try.

+### Identifying specific files that cause problems

+If possible, identifying specific files that cause problems is helpful.
+If you want to be really helpful, minimising the example can really speed up diagnosis.

 ## Diagnosing problems with the server